fcarvalhopacheco/whots17-data-report/docs/source/6_section.md

-{numref}`wh17_adcp_tilt.png` shows the ADCP data of the instrument’s tilt (a combination of the pitch and roll), plotted against the buoy’s distance from its anchor (derived from GPS positions), for both WHOTS-17 ADCP’s.
-The plot`s red line is a quadratic fit to the median tilt calculated every 0.2 km distance bins.
-The figure shows that during both deployments, the ADCP tilt increased as the anchor`s distance increased.
-This tilting was caused by the mooring line`s deviation from its vertical position as the anchor pulled it.
+{numref}`wh17_adcp_tilt.png` shows the ADCP data of the instrument’s tilt (a combination of the pitch and roll), plotted against the buoy’s distance from its anchor (derived from GPS positions), for both WHOTS-17 ADCP's.
+The plot's red line is a quadratic fit to the median tilt calculated every 0.2 km distance bins.
+The figure shows that during both deployments, the ADCP tilt increased as the anchor's distance increased.
+This tilting was caused by the mooring line's deviation from its vertical position as the anchor pulled it.
 The tilting of the line also caused the rising of the instruments attached to the line.